Original Paper

 Future directions include adding an additional stage for automatic food type classification as specific foods rather than arbitrary classes with associated nutritional values (ie, mashed potatoes are classified as mashed potatoes after the initial segmentation step).
 A human-in-the-loop version, where there is the opportunity to correct all misclassified regions (ie, the best-case scenario), can further improve results, albeit at the expense of manual hands-on time and effort, which needs to be minimized.
 In addition, improving the algorithms to handle more complex food types (eg, salads or soups in which the food comprises multiple components) and more complex plates of food to address food mixing as seen with mashed potatoes will improve AFINI-T’s ability to assess plates in the wild.

-As observed in Figure 6, with small intake amounts and therefore small relative portion differences, the error was large.
+, with small intake amounts and therefore small relative portion differences, the error was large.
 To improve on this, in the future, we must consider from where this error arose.
 A contributor may be the depth map variance.
 Results indicate that nutritional intake estimates had great variation at low levels of intake (large spread at low intake levels).
 This may correspond to the amount of variation in estimation at low levels of intake or large quantities of food left on the plate.
 We speculate that this is because of compounding of small discrepancies in depth maps, which get propagated to volume and then to nutritional intake.
 Future studies will address this issue by incorporating depth map variance as a feature to describe the food item.
 For example, for a green salad, we expect a higher variance in the depth map because it is a nondense food item.
 In contrast, meat loaf or slab cake will have very low depth map variance across the food item, as these items are more similar to a block.
 Exploring automated 3D segmentation may also be intriguing, in which depth information can be stacked onto color channels and thus incorporated into salient feature extraction.
-Similar approaches have shown promise in recent advances in agriculture [42-44], construction [45], robotics, and automation [46].
+Similar approaches have shown promise in recent advances in agriculture [ - ], construction [ ], robotics, and automation [ ].From a translational standpoint, AFINI-T is platformed to provide actionable data-driven insights that can help to inform menu planning by dietitians and director of food services.
+For example, it can be used to develop recipes that are more nutrient-dense and complement the nutrients in recent past meals.
+Creating nutrient-dense meals while minimizing cost is a priority in LTC, as there is a fixed allocation of food cost per resident.
+The raw food allocation in Ontario was CAD $9.54 (US $6.82) per resident per day in 2020 [

 AFINI-T is a feasible deep learning–powered computational nutrient sensing system that provides an automated, objective, and efficient alternative for food intake tracking, which provides food intake estimates.
 Novel contributions of this approach include a novel system with decoupled segmentation, classification, and nutrient estimation for monitoring error propagation and a convolutional autoencoder network for classifying regular texture and MTFs with top-1 accuracy of 88.9%, with mean intake error of 0.4 (SD 36.7) mL, and nutritional intake accuracy with strong agreement with gold-standard weighed food method and good agreement between methods (r2 ranges from 0.92 to 0.99; σ ranges from −2.7 to −0.01; 0 within the limits of agreement) across 13 nutrients of interest to LTC.
 Translation of AFINI-T may provide a novel means for more accurate and objective tracking of LTC resident food intake, thus providing new resident-specific insights for supporting well-being and preventing malnutrition.
 AFINI-T’s data-driven insights may streamline and prioritize dietitian referrals for supporting nutritional intervention efficacy.
 This may enhance the sensitivity of identifying at-risk residents and enable more holistic monitoring for malnutrition reduction.